When: Sunday 3rd March until Friday 8th March 5pm GMT.

 You will need to have a completed manuscript.

-You will need to send us a query letter, 1-page synopsis and 1st chapter along with your application, so ensure these are as good as they can be.
+You will need to send us a query letter, 1st chapter (double-spaced, 12″ TNR), and 1-page synopsis (single-spaced) along with your application, so ensure these are as good as they can be.

 You can apply to 3 mentors.
 So be sure to research them thoroughly and chat to them during our Twitter Mentor chat week, starting 8th April.